corda/corda/docs/source/serialization-enum-evolution.rst

 .. note:: Ultimately, this may mean some design compromises are required.
 If an enumeration is
-    planned as being often extend and no sensible defaults will exist then including a constant in the origional iteration of the class that all new additions can default to may make sense
+    planned as being often extend and no sensible defaults will exist then including a constant in the original iteration of the class that all new additions can default to may make sense

 Evolution Transmission
 ----------------------